gcruzsolano/prep/teachers/README.md

 learning modules at SkilStak™ each has a textbook and workbook GitHub repo.
 The textbook is for reference.
 The workbook is to be used as a starter “assignment” repo for [GitHub Classroom][classroom].
-You may wish you read more about using [*GitHub Classroom as Textbook and Workbook*][text-work] to familiarize yourself with the approach.
+You may wish to read more about using [*GitHub Classroom as Textbook and Workbook*][text-work] to familiarize yourself with the approach.
 We believe it is the future of all textbooks in education as the OER movement continues and classrooms become more digital.